MythTV/extras/miscdocs/NewDeveloper.rst

 If you are an IRC user, and you would like a "mythtv/developer" cloak, please indicate your IRC user and desire for a cloak in the template email.

+Your IRC nick MUST be registered with nickserv in order to be granted a cloak.
+This is required by freenode and enforced by freenode staff.

 =======
 Details